igor-kremin/nvmemonitor/README.rst

     Thermal Management T1 Total Time        : 0
     Thermal Management T2 Total Time        : 0

+Each attribute values coverts to int for comparing.
 For ``temperature  attributes`` Celsius value is selected.

 ``alert`` command will use program ``/opt/bin/alert-via-telegram`` to send the test result to telegram